 Each group interacts with the others differently.
 Laborers and capitalists interact much differently than do financial institutions and investors.
 All the financial relationships between the groups are necessary for a healthy economy.
 If a free enterprise system is to succeed, laws and rights must be created to prevent the abuse of these financial relationships through force and deceit.
 Fortunately, force and deceit are the exception, not the norm, in most free market economies.

-Laborers and Capitalists
+Workers and Capitalists

-Laborers give their labor to capitalists (i.e. business owners/ industrialists) in exchange for wages.
+Workers give their labor to capitalists (i.e. business owners/ industrialists) in exchange for wages.
 If there are no monopolies, monopsonies, or other obstructive forces controlling labor, then the usual laws of supply and demand will occur, and labor will be sold at for a quantity of hours and price per hour agreed upon by both parties.
 Thus, no exploitation occurs.
 Laborers may want higher wages than they currently have, but that doesn’t mean that they are forced into working and into working for low wages.
 There are many employers to choose from and many jobs under each employer.
 This allows laborers to have many opportunities to be able to sell their work.

-Laborers and Financial Institutions
+Workers and Financial Institutions

 Laborers both deposit money in financial institutions and borrow from them.
 Laborers deposit money to prepare for emergencies, save money for large purchases, such as down payment on a new car, and earn interest.
 Laborers borrow money to buy houses, cars, and on using short-term loans, such as credit cards, make purchases such as food and clothes.
 Financial institutions such as wealth management services, help laborers to be able to manage their money and prepare for retirement.

-Laborers and Investors
+Workers and Investors

 Laborers earn money for investors, such as by paying rent or working for a business an investor has an ownership stake in.
-At first, this relationship might seem beneficial only to investors.
+This relationship might seem beneficial only to investors.
 However, investors provide places for laborers to live in and work in, by building and buying real estate to rent, lease, and sell, and by supplying business with capital.
 In other words, investors allow laborers to earn money.
 An example would be a hotel.
 A group of investors might supply an entrepreneur with the money he or she needs to build the hotel.
 From there, the entrepreneur will hire laborers in search of a job.
 The result is that more laborers have a place to work.
 The wages of laborers could not exist without the capital of investors just as the profits of investors could not exist without the work of laborers.

-Laborers and Government
+Workers and Government

 When laborers earn money through wages, they almost always pay taxes.
 Payroll taxes are one of the more significant taxes levied on laborers.
 The government benefits laborers in ways such as creating public roads for laborers to travel to work on.
 Laborers might also work for the government, such as by joining the military.